V bomber: Nuclear testing

-Special Valiant unit No. 1321 Flight was formed at RAF Wittering on 3 August 1954 which conducted ballistic test trials with Blue Danube practice bombs.
+Special Valiant unit No. 1321 Flight was formed at RAF Wittering on 3 August 1954 and conducted ballistic test trials with Blue Danube practice bombs.
 It became C Flight of No. 138 Squadron in March 1956, and No. 49 Squadron on 1 May 1956.

+Tasked with supporting Operation Buffalo and Operation Grapple, No. 49 Squadron was selected to perform live atomic weapon drops and was equipped with specially modified Valiants to conform with the scientific requirements of the tests and other precautionary measures to protect against heat and radiation.
+In the end, all eight British nuclear weapons that were ever detonated after being dropped from an aircraft were dropped by Valiants of No. 49 Squadron.

-Valiants WZ366 and WZ367 were then flown to Maralinga, South Australia for Operation Buffalo.
-Valiant B.1 WZ366 of No. 49 Squadron became the first RAF aircraft to drop an operational atomic bomb when it performed a test drop of a down-rated 3-kt Blue Danube at Maralinga on 11 October 1956.
+Valiants WZ366 and WZ367 were flown to Maralinga, South Australia for Operation Buffalo.
+Valiant B.1 WZ366 became the first RAF aircraft to drop an operational atomic bomb when it performed a test drop of a down-rated 3-kt Blue Danube at Maralinga on 11 October 1956.
 The bomb landed about 100 yd left and 60 yd short of the target.
 The pilot was Squadron Leader Edwin Flavell, and the bomb aimer was Flight Lieutenant Eric Stacey, and both were awarded the Air Force Cross in the 1957 New Year Honours.

-On 15 May 1957, Valiant B.1 XD818 flown by Wing Commander Kenneth Hubbard dropped the first British hydrogen bomb over the Pacific, the "Short Granite", as part of Operation Grapple.
-No. 49 Squadron was selected to perform the live weapon drop and was equipped with specially modified Valiants to conform with the scientific requirements of the tests and other precautionary measures to protect against heat and radiation.
+On 15 May 1957, Valiant B.1 XD818 flown by Wing Commander Kenneth Hubbard dropped "Short Granite", the first British hydrogen bomb, over the Pacific the as part of Operation Grapple.
 The test was largely a failure, as the measured yield was less than a third of the maximum expected and the device failed to achieve a thermonuclear explosion as intended.
 The first British hydrogen bomb that detonated as planned was Grapple X Round A, dropped on 8 November 1957.
 The Grapple series of tests continued into 1958, and the Grapple Y bomb exploded in April 1958 with ten times the yield of the original "Short Granite".
 Testing was finally terminated in November 1958 when the British government decided to cease atmospheric testing.